rishis123/INFO-1998-Final-Project/README.md

 Visualizations used -- Bar graphs, Pie Charts

-Please see the attached JupyterNotebook for pre-run results, visualizations and some notes/comments.
+Please see the attached JupyterNotebook, entitled "INFO 1998 Final Project.ipynb" for pre-run results, visualizations and some notes/comments.